 - The stains often come with problems with bad breath and inflammation.

 Home treatments for fighting tartar

-In order to treat tartar effectively, making an appointment with the dentist and stepping up oral hygiene habits are essential.
+To treat tartar effectively, you absolutely have to make an appointment with a dentist and step up your oral hygiene.

 1. Baking soda and coconut oil

 Thanks to its concentration in antimicrobial substances, this mix of baking soda and coconut oil has become popular as an alternative solution for tartar.